Written Dec 22, 2022.

 (I've stripped the stories of details which would make them 5x longer and omitted the names.
 But I think the important lessons are here.)

 5 years ago.
 I was 18, still in college.
 Building a few side-projects.
-One day, after a succesful ProductHunt launch, a guy (let's call him H) contacts me telling he loves what I do and wants to hire me for his startup in NYC.
+One day, after a ProductHunt launch, a guy (let's call him H) contacts me telling he loves what I do and wants to hire me for his startup in NYC.

 We talk for a bit.
 At first I wasn't really convinced by what they were building.
 But H was a super optimistic guy, selling just by talking.
 After a while, he convinces me that this is really worth it, he cites famous investors he's working with, tells me of his previous startup which was pending acquisition for a couple Ms, etc.